 The assessment is not a one-off exercise to be repeated at 5 year intervals but, will be added to and updated as new statistics and information becomes available.

-This assessment is being used by the Public Services Board to develop its first Well-being Plan, to be published in May 2018.
+This assessment has been used by the Public Services Board to develop its first Well-being Plan, to be published in May 2018.
 The assessment should also be used by individual public services to set their own well-being goals and future corporate plans.

 The assessment sets out the state of well-being in Torfaen, and identifies key areas where public services need to act collectively, and with others, to improve well-being that works with, and helps to build on, the strengths of our communities and the people that live there.